 At its peak, the family-owned and operated dry cleaners included a dozen locations, far more than its closest competitor.
 By the 1950s, the owner’s son, an MIT graduate, helped modernize the operation to compete with the new coin-operated laundry phenom.
 The father & son business amassed into a showcase steam laundry operation.

-In the 1990s, construction workers discovered contaminated groundwater nearby.
-Once several government agencies got wind of the discovery, they started their own investigation into the source of the contamination.
 A decade later, the area was proposed for inclusion on the EPA’s National Priorities List.
 The area has remained a proposed site ever since.
 The EPA and other U.S. agencies are still conducting a number of tests to determine the source of the contaminants.
 Today, over two dozen businesses are involved and three state agencies.

 In 2010, a survey conducted around the area led officials to believe that a newspaper company may be one of the responsible parties.
 According to the EPA, although the area is contaminated, it does not pose a health risk.
 Regardless, government officials have abandoned the drinking wells in the area.
 The newspaper company blamed for the contamination hired their own independent testing agency.
 The paper company believes they are not responsible for the contamination, and any potential waste released by them had no way of traveling to where the pollutants were found.